-Personal Tutors are responsible for the pastoral support of students.
-All students have a Personal Tutor who monitors their attendance and progress, provides support and intervenes when there are concerns about a student’s progress.
+Student Tutors are responsible for the pastoral support of students.
+All students have a Student Tutor who monitors their attendance and progress, provides support and intervenes when there are concerns about a student’s progress.
 They refer serious concerns up to Senior Tutors and Directors.

 UCAS Team provides support for year 13 students and ex-students who are in the process of completing their UCAS application.
 If a student has not yet informed us that they want a UCAS Adviser they should contact Student Services.